 Moving Forward After Tragedy: Teen Trauma, Grief, and PTSD

-Violent tragedies, such as the mass shooting in Las Vegas, leave deep psychological wounds in their wake.
+Violent tragedies, such as the mass shootings in Sandy Hook, Las Vegas, and Parkland leave deep psychological wounds in their wake.

 After tragic events, those who were impacted, directly or indirectly, may experience lasting effects.
 In addition, this is true even if they were not physically harmed.
 Random, violent events weaken our sense of personal safety and security.